takshmehta/Facebook_auth_using_passportJs/README.md

 passport-facebook
 developers.facebook.com

-I would like to mention that I have created this project under the of Mr.Hitesh Choudhary{https://www.youtube.com/user/hiteshitube}.
+I would like to mention that I have created this project under the guidance of Mr.Hitesh Choudhary{https://www.youtube.com/user/hiteshitube}.

 Special thanks to these two youtube videos without which several configurations would have been impossible:
 For configuring Git and Vscode : https://youtu.be/Fk12ELJ9Bww